The Todo Noise Application

 :

-// src/clients/player/index.js
+// src/clients/player.js

 await client.start();

-const player = await client.stateManager.create('player', {
+const player = await client.stateManager.create('player', { id: client.id });

-The second argument passed the stateManager.create
+The second argument passed to the stateManager.create

 generated by soundworks